-You may encounter GatewayNotReachable when trying to set credentials for a data source.
-This could be the result of an outdated gateway.
+GatewayNotReachable when trying to set credentials for a data source.
+This can be the result of an outdated gateway.
 Install the latest gateway and try again.

 Processing Error: The following system error occurred: Type Mismatch

-This could be an issue with your M script within your Power BI Desktop file or Excel Workbook.
-It could also be due to an out of date Power BI Desktop version.
+This could be an issue with your M script within your Power BI Desktop file or Excel workbook.
+It can also be due to an out-of-date Power BI Desktop version.

 Tile refresh errors